When is a good time to reboot your web operations?

 Adobe ColdFusion is an example of a web application development platform where it is difficult to attain talents with the right skill set today.
 While such platforms may indeed deliver the goods, the times have moved on and so should you.

 Web operations today are dependent on being available on several channels—like mobile apps—in addition to websites.
 This, in turn, demands that you manage more solutions and platforms than before, which consequently requires the right skills.

-Again, this may prove to be a great opportunity to reboot, and in this particular case, a hybrid CMS might be the answer to the multichannel challenge.
+Again, this may prove to be a great opportunity to reboot, and in this particular case, a next-gen headless CMS might be the answer to the multichannel challenge.

 Today, market and IT departments face more demands than ever to make changes faster and keep up with the current development.
 Be sure to identify the signals to when it’s a good time to reboot your web operations and be sure to pick an agile solution, suited for the digital world of tomorrow.

 First published 26 June 2019, updated 4 October 2022.